bparanj/crystal/electronics/components/resistor-ac.md

     <path d="M 200 180 L 250 180 L 250 220 L 200 220 Z" fill="gray" fill-opacity="0.2"/>
 </svg>

-Yes, resistors are commonly used in AC circuits.
+resistors are commonly used in AC circuits.
 They serve the following purposes:

 1. Limiting Current: